Polyphenols: Your Scientific Justification for Chocolate, Wine, and Tea

 The evidence shows polyphenols have the ability to improve lives by preventing serious disease and improving body processes.
 The best thing about polyphenols is that it doesn't take a lot of effort to get these health benefits.
 Polyphenol-rich foods are easily accessible and you can pick many of them up at your local grocery store.
 Tea, wine, and fruits are some of the best options when it comes to adding polyphenols to your diet.

 Eating a balanced diet is the best way to boost your antioxidant intake.
 Add polyphenol rich foods and beverages to your diet to reap the potential health benefits.
-Tea is a great source of polyphenols.
-It is chock-full of some of the most powerful compounds such as EGCG.
-Tea is a delightful beverage with thousands of flavors.
+Tea is a great source of polyphenols and is chock-full of some of the most powerful compounds such as EGCG.

 You can enjoy the beneficial effects of polyphenols while sipping a taste you love.
 Opt for complex mixtures of herbs in spiced teas or stick to classic green tea to up your polyphenol intake.
 The true teas such as black tea, white tea, green tea, and oolong tea tend to have the highest concentration of antioxidants.
 You can also opt for fruity or spiced teas like ginger tea, lemongrass tea, and chai.
 Flavored teas offer the best of both worlds with floral and herbal compounds mixed with true tea leaves.
 Some of our favorites are vanilla pu-erh and jasmine green tea.
 Choose your favorite flavor and cheers to good health.